Being Elmo (2011)

 Directed by Constance Marks

-I saw Kevin Clash six days before “Being Elmo” released to handful of American movie theaters, while he was visiting campus with “Sesame Street” executive producer Carol-Lynn Parente.
-My sister and I had the photo op every child and inner-child dreams of (I, of course, am on the left).
+My sister and I saw Kevin Clash in 2011, six days before “Being Elmo” released to a handful of American movie theaters, while he was visiting campus with “Sesame Street” executive producer Carol-Lynn Parente.
+We had the photo op every child and inner-child dreams of.
 This, basically, is me bragging.
 I apologize.
 I’ll stop now.

 If you want to spend a quick 80 minutes learning while being entertained, take this emotional, educational journey and see what it’s like “Being Elmo.”